 The program includes two components: "Give an Instrument, Inspire a Musician" solicits unused musical instruments from across the mountain and throughout the Inland Empire and beyond; "Play On Instrument Lending" puts those instruments into the hands of students whose parents and teachers identify them as having both the desire and need for an instrument.

 Musical instruments are expensive both to purchase or rent, and maintaining, refurbishing and repairing them is also costly.
 The Blue Jay Jazz Foundation's 'Give an Instrument, Inspire a Musician' program allows members of the local community as well as across the region to help defray costs by donating musical instruments that they no longer play.

 Working with music directors and teachers at our local schools, we keep abreast of specific instrument needs for students who have expressed a desire to be in the music program but are unable to afford an instrument they can play during school music classes and even more importantly practice at home.

-With this effort by Blue Jay Jazz Foundation and its supporters, as well as other organizations who help fund these initiatives, these students are forced to sit on the sidelines.
+Without this effort by Blue Jay Jazz Foundation and its supporters, as well as other organizations who help fund these initiatives, these students are forced to sit on the sidelines.